Published on May 3, 2016

 What did that “. . . in sickness and health . . .” part of the vows mean to you? . . . that it s OK from that day forward to let yourself go, put on a ton of weight over the course of your marriage, and no matter how that excessive weight affects you physically, psychologically and emotionally you somehow think it won’t affect your partner?

 It’s not only for the mutual physical attraction for the duration of our marriages, but we should also want to take care of ourselves so we can maintain good health for the duration of our marriages.
 With obesity, comes medical issues.
-With medical issues, comes limitations . . . and not just for the one has gained excessive weight.
+With medical issues, comes limitations . . . and not just for the one who has gained excessive weight.

 Do you want to spend time with your spouse doing and experiencing things such as:

 Or do you want your partner to spend time taking care of you; reminding you which medications to take, how much and when; and transporting you to and from doctors’ appointments.
 Is that what you think he or she envisioned on your wedding day?
 Did you?

 Couples who are married for any duration, who have maintained their weight and are as slim and fit as they were on their wedding day didn’t get that way by accident: They worked at it.
 They did so, and continue to do so, because not only do they take pride in the way they look and have practiced a lifestyle to keep themselves in good shape for themselves, but also because they want to maintain being attractive to their spouse as well as to be actively engaged in their lives for as long as the good Lord will allow.

 If you have gained excessive weight over the course of your marriage and your partner has not, what are you telegraphing to them?